Skip to main content

 Example of critical to satisfaction tree identifying steps in the process

-• Problem Statement: A description of the problem and the gap between the desired state.
+• Problem Statement: A description of the problem and the gap between the current and desired state

 • Project Metric (Y): The targeted metric for the project, a direct measure of the problem

-• Objective: The goal of the project, specifically how Y will change
+• Objective: The goal of the project, specifically, how the metric (Y) will change

-• Benefits: The benefits, both financial and other, expected by completing the project
+• Benefits: The benefits, both financial and other, expected from completing the project

 • Team: A list of the core team members [Champion/Sponsor, Project Lead(s) (Belts), and Subject Matter Experts]